lsst-tstn/tstn-034/index.rst

 -------------

 The ``Catcher`` configuration will contain the configuration for all the rules and the CSC picks up a configuration based on its index.
-The following is an example of having 2 instances of the ``Catcher``, with index 1 and 2.
+The following is an example of having 3 instances of the ``Catcher``, with index 1, 2 and 3.
-The configuration is inspired by the use-cases presented in  the `FAFFv2 <https://sitcomtn-037.lsst.io/#deliverable-7-catcher-development>`__ report.
+The first two configurations are inspired by the use-cases presented in  the `FAFFv2 <https://sitcomtn-037.lsst.io/#deliverable-7-catcher-development>`__ report the third configuration is an example of a more complex rule containing chained conditions.

 .. code-block:: yaml

    1:
       rule:
-         monitor:
-            topic: WeatherStation.tel_windDirection.value
+         monitor_pool:
             interval: 60.0
+            -
+               topic: WeatherStation.tel_windSpeed.value
                threshold:
                   max: 10.0
       analysis_process:
-         analyze_stream: WeatherStation.tel_windDirection.value
+         analyze_stream: WeatherStation.tel_windSpeed.value
             interval: 1800.0
             extrapolate_interval: 600.0
             threshold: